 Ideally, you would like to be able to collect 1% or more of the purchase price in rent each month.
 So, if you bought a rental for $100,000, you would need to collect $1,000 or more each month for it to be considered a good deal.

-A step up from the gross rental yield, and a more accurate description of your expected returns, is the cap rate.
-This real estate number takes into consideration all operating expenses for your property and attempts to give you an idea of how much income to expect.
+A step up from the gross rental yield and a more accurate description of your expected returns is the cap rate.
+This real estate number considers all operating expenses for your property and attempts to give you an idea of how much income to expect.

 Calculating the number is just as easy as calculating the gross rental yield.
-Simply start with the annual rent and deduct any expected expenses for the year.
+Simply start with the annual rent and deduct any expected yearly expenses.
 This will provide you with a net operating profit.
 Then, divide that number by the total property costs (purchase price and closing costs) and multiply it by 100 to get your percentage.
-The higher the percentage, the better rate of return and the more successful you will be in the end.
+The higher the percentage, the better rate of return and the more successful you will be.

-In order for your investment to be considered a successful one, you must have an overall positive cash flow.
-This is not to say that you can never be in the red, because you can and you will, but the point of investing in rental properties is to come out ahead.
+For your investment to be successful, you must have an overall positive cash flow.
+This is not to say that you can never be in the red because you can and you will, but the point of investing in rental properties is to come out ahead.

-Make sure that your monthly rent payments can cover the mortgage, interest, taxes, and insurance.
+As such, you’ll want to ensure your monthly rent payments cover the mortgage, interest, taxes, and insurance.
 Anything left over is your positive cash flow and is how you make money.
-Understand that maintenance costs and repairs can creep up on your quickly and damage your positive cash flow in an instant, so be prepared.
+Understand that maintenance costs and repairs can creep up on you quickly and damage your positive cash flow instantly, so be prepared.

 This real estate number is useful in determining whether a rental property purchase is good or not.
-To calculate the P/E ratio, just take the current market value of the property and divide it by the current net operating profit (remember, above you used this value to calculate the capitalization rate).
-The number you receive is approximately how many years of net operating profit years it would take to get back your original investment.
+To calculate the P/E ratio, just divide the current market value of the property by the current net operating profit (remember, above, you used this value to calculate the capitalization rate).
+The number you receive is around how many years of net operating profit years it would take to get back your original investment.

-For example, if you purchased a property for $100,000 and make a net operating profit of $8,000 a year, it would take about 12.5 years of tenant payments to get back your original $100,000.
-This does not consider any extra expenses you may have to put into your investment, nor does it calculate things such as rent increases.
-It does, however, give you a good idea as to whether your investment option is worth considering.
+For example, if you purchased a property for $100,000 and made a net operating profit of $8,000 a year, it would take about 12.5 years of tenant payments to get back your original $100,000.
+This does not consider any extra expenses you may have to put into your investment, nor does it calculate rent increases.
+However, it gives you a good idea of whether your investment option is worth considering.

 The average P/E rates for solid investments range from 12-25.
 The lower the P/E rate, the better it is for someone looking to purchase a rental property.

-Something very important to take note of when making a rental property investment in a neighborhood with a Homeowner’s Association is to take stock of their financial health.
+When making a rental property investment in a neighborhood with a homeowners’ association (HOA), taking stock of their financial health is very important.
 Asking for the HOA’s financial statements will give you an idea as to how stable the neighborhood is.

-While you cannot avoid market fluctuations and unexpected costs associated with rental properties, you can help to secure some things by using a good property management team like Bay Management Group.
-Helping you to find high-quality tenants, routinely inspecting your property for damages, and even supporting you should need to file a lawsuit, many unexpected costs will never become a reality because Bay Management Group will be warding them off from the start.
+While you cannot avoid market fluctuations and unexpected costs associated with rental properties, you can help secure some things by using a good property management team like Bay Management Group.
+Helping you find high-quality tenants, routinely inspecting your property for damages, and even supporting you should be needed to file a lawsuit.
+Many unexpected costs will never become a reality because Bay Management Group will be warding them off from the start!
+Contact BMG today to learn more about our services throughout Baltimore, Philadelphia, Northern Virginia, and Washington, DC.